invaribreak-labs/invaribreak-labs/patterns/persistent-weight-not-cleared-on-exit.md

-Pattern Name
+# Pattern

-Persistent Weight Not Cleared on Stake Exit
+## Persistent Weight Not Cleared on Stake Exit

+This pattern describes a recurring failure mode in staking or boosting systems where persistent reward weight is not fully cleared when stake exits occur.

+It is an abstracted pattern derived from the canonical report:

+→ ../reports/unstake-persistent-weight-not-cleared.md

-Description
+Pattern Description

-A staking or boosting system maintains a persistent weight metric that is intended to represent long-term participation.
+A protocol maintains a persistent weight metric to represent long-term participation or loyalty-based reward entitlement.

-However, when stake exits are processed conditionally (e.g., based on time windows or epochs), persistent weight may not be fully decremented.
+When stake exits are processed conditionally—for example, gated by epochs, time windows, or accounting periods—the persistent weight associated with exited stake may not be fully decremented.

+As a result, reward weight becomes decoupled from active economic exposure.

 Common Preconditions

+This pattern commonly appears in systems with:

-Time-based or epoch-based accounting.
+Time-based or epoch-based accounting

-Separation between principal balance and reward weight.
+Separation between stake principal and reward weight

+Incremental or windowed state updates

-Conditional logic for state cleanup.
+Conditional cleanup logic for historical positions

-Failure Mode
+Failure Mechanism

-State cleanup is gated by temporal conditions.
+Persistent state cleanup is gated by temporal conditions

-Matured positions bypass persistent state reduction.

-Accounting state diverges from economic reality.
+Stake positions that mature beyond the current accounting window bypass full weight reduction

+Weight state reflects historical participation rather than active stake

+This produces a state divergence between accounting variables and real capital.

 Observable Symptoms

-Users with zero balance retain reward influence.
+Users with zero active stake retain reward influence

-Total weight grows without corresponding supply.
+Total persistent weight increases without matching stake supply

-Rewards per unit stake decrease over time.
+Rewards per unit stake decline over time

+Historical participants are structurally favored over active ones

+Pattern Scope

+This pattern is protocol-agnostic and applies to:

+Boosted staking systems

+Loyalty or aging-based reward mechanisms

+Vote-escrow or time-weighted incentive designs

+Epoch-based reward distribution models

+Notes

+This pattern does not describe a specific exploit.
+Concrete exploitation paths and impact analysis are covered in the associated canonical report.